maplibre/maplibre-style-spec/docs/types.md

 ]

-output at zoom 10.9: ["vertical-perspective", "vertical-perspective", 1] output at zoom 11.0: ["vertical-perspective", "vertical-perspective", 1] output at zoom 11.1: ["mercator", "mercator", 1]
+output at zoom 10.9: "vertical-perspective" output at zoom 11.0: "vertical-perspective" output at zoom 11.1: "mercator"
 ```

 #### Animate between different projections based on zoom level**